 Nutrition Notes – Why Brussels Sprouts are Good For You

 Brussels sprouts are full of vitamins, fiber and disease-fighting phytonutrients.
 An excellent source of vitamin’s K (anti-inflammatory) and C (antioxidant), many studies have shown that eating Brussels sprouts may lower your cancer risk.
+For more information on nutrition read this article.

 Warm Shaved Brussel Sprouts